ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 Maximum and Minimum Course Loads

-The maximum course load for a graduate program is twelve (12) units in a semester (MBA Fifth Year has one term with a max course load of fifteen (15) units).
+The maximum course load for a graduate program is 12 units in a semester.
 Overloads may be carried with the written approval of the Vice Provost for Academic Administration on the recommendation of the school dean/department chair.
 This must be filed with the Office of Records prior to the applicable registration period.
-For financial aid purposes, the minimum full-time course load for graduate students is six (6) units per semester.
+For financial aid purposes, the minimum full-time course load for graduate students is six units per semester.
 For further information regarding financial aid, students should contact their Student Financial Services representative.

 An independent study form and proposal must be submitted with a registration form to the program director, with an approved copy filed with the Office of Records.
 The independent study must be approved by the instructor, department chair or school dean, and the respective college dean.
 Independent study fees may apply depending on circumstances.